AXZER10/Aora/README.md

 # 🚀 Aurora

-This repository contains the code for a comprehensive mobile application developed using **React Native**.
+This repository contains the code for a comprehensive **Social Media** mobile application developed using **React Native**.
 The application demonstrates key React Native concepts, including navigation, API integration, and state management.
+The Application is developed for both iOS and Android.

 ---